-Case Study: Lighting
+Case Study: Counterfactual Impact of a Lighting Retrofit

 In this fictional use case, the owner of a supermarket in Fayetteville, Arkansas, is interested in reducing his building’s energy costs.
 In addition, he is also concerned about the impact of his building’s energy use on climate change.
 In the United States, food sales buildings have the greatest amount of lit floor space of all building types.
 His building is lit almost entirely with compact fluorescent lighting, while LEDs can be almost twice as efficacious as compact fluorescent lights.
 Thus, the supermarket owner decides to investigate the effects of retrofitting his building with LED lights and new fixtures.